Utah EV Incentives, Tax Credits and Rebates

 EV charging equipment incentives in Utah

-Utah doesn’t offer any tax credits if you install a residential EV charger at your home.
-However, you can still take advantage of the federal Alternative Fuel Vehicle Refueling Property Tax Credit.
+Utah doesn’t offer any state tax credits or utility-based rebates for installing a residential EV charger at your home.
+However, you can still take advantage of the federal Alternative Fuel Vehicle Refueling Property Tax Credit through June 30, 2026.
 This program provides up to $1,000 in tax credits for installing a qualified vehicle charger at your home or business.

 How much can EV incentives save you in Utah?